tierra-colada/pythonguts/README.md

 There is a tool `editpy` wich we will discuss.

+Same tool aimed at editing `cpp` files is also available as [cppguts](https://github.com/tierra-colada/cppguts)

 ## The idea behind `editpy` tool
-`editpy` uses `astor` to find replaceable functions and replaces matching functions.
+`editpy` uses [astor](https://github.com/berkerpeksag/astor) to find replaceable functions and replaces matching functions.

 <ins>To find common function `editpy` checks:</ins>
 * are they both _functions?_